vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The other tradition, rejected in the Satapathabrāhman ´ . a, we find in some Gr.hyas¯utras affiliated with the Black Yajurveda, though not in all.
 15 For an assessment of the upanayana ritual according to this tradition, we turn to the elaborate description in the Bhāradvājagr.hyas¯utra.
-Its procedure may be epit omized (with cross-references to the Hiran. yakeśigr.hyas¯utra).
+Its procedure may be epit omized (with cross-references to the Hiraṇyakeśigr.hyas¯utra).

 The teacher prepares for the homa sacrifice by consecrating the implements etc. (BhGS 1.3).
 He prepares west of the sacrificial fire a seat of grass (k¯urca), of which the grassblades are turned to the north.
-There the teacher takes his seat, his face turned to the east; the pupil (kumāra), who has put on the yaj˜nopavīta and sipped water, takes his seat at the right side (of his teacher) (daks.in. atas).
+There the teacher takes his seat, his face turned to the east; the pupil (kumāra), who has put on the yaj˜nopavīta and sipped water, takes his seat at the right side (of his teacher) (daks.iṇatas).
 16

 The teacher performs the homa sacrifice (BhGS 1.4).
 Then he gives the pupil a new cloth, a girdle of mu˜nja grass (mau˜njī mekhalā), and a skin of the black antelope (ajina) (BhGS 1.5–6).
 Next (BhGS 1.7) (the teacher) strews to the west of the sacrificial fire darbha grasses, on which the two (teacher and pupil) take their stand, one facing east, the other west.
 The one facing east takes the hand of the one facing west and vice versa.
 A servant fills the a˜njalis of both with water.
 By his a˜njali (the teacher) transfers the water into the a˜njali (of the pupil).
 17